gizembrasser/russian-troop-scraper/README.md

 This program allows you to retrieve data on Russian troop positions for specific dates or range of dates.
 The program will fetch the coordinates for each date and names of the military units provided by the [DeepStateMAP](https://deepstatemap.live/#8/51.1569543/34.6343994) API, and save it to a CSV file for further analysis.

+Read about how the program was used to map troop movements during the Kursk incursion [here](https://www.volkskrant.nl/kijkverder/v/2024/troepenbewegingen-ontleed-russische-troepen-bewegen-nauwelijks-ondanks-de-oekraiense-inval-in-rusland~v1195606/).

 ## Requirements

 To run this program, you will need: